 Ken comes to NJICL by way of JORBA, The Jersey Off Road Bicycle Association, where he serves as Executive Director.
 JORBA was founded in 1999 to build and maintain sustainable multi-use trails, organize and encourage volunteerism and responsibility, and advocate and foster mountain biking as a healthy, environmentally sound, and sustainable activity.
 Ken feels strongly that NICA is crucial to the future of cycling in America, and is excited to partner JORBA with the league.

 Ken began mountain biking in the late 80’s, and found mountain bike advocacy in 2005, when he volunteered as Development Director for JORBA.
-He is humbled by the passion of New Jersey’s volunteers and the rich history of stewardship mountain bikers have created, and works with land managers across the state to strengthen partnerships and spread trail love.
-He sits on the NJ Department of Environmental Protection’s New Jersey Trails Council as the Statewide Mountain Bike Representative.
+He is humbled by the passion of New Jersey’s volunteers and the rich history of stewardship mountain bikers have created.
+He works with land managers across the state to strengthen partnerships and spread trail love.
+He serves on the NJ Department of Environmental Protection’s New Jersey Trails Council as the Statewide Mountain Bike Representative.

 Ken enjoys all aspects of cycling, from racing to commuting to adventure, and feels that the world is a better place when experienced from a bicycle.
 He is a husband and father of four, and recently retired honorably from the United States Coast Guard, where he served as a Chief Boatswain’s Mate.